 But the most common problems are that it’s badly written, with obvious typos, grammatical and spelling errors.
 Or it has an awfully weak first chapter that fails to grab a reader’s attention or interest.

 But if a book is reasonably good, very good or even fantastic, and it is not selling, there are two problems that could be causing the lack of sales.

 It has an awful cover and a terrible or weak book description.

 Great book covers sell books

-I see a lot of books, which are perhaps quite good and very well written but suffer from the author’s idea that apart from being a great writer, they are also a very good book cover designer.
+I see a lot of books, which are perhaps quite good and very well written.
+But they suffer from the author’s idea that apart from being a great writer, they are also a very good book cover designer.
 Sadly, this is rarely, if ever the case.